jeffreysorgen/golf-club-sensors/activity.md

   -  [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nrf-connect-sdk)

 #
 #
-#
 ### Set up BLE and IMU (and document)
 - __QUESTION__ (to ask after working out how to make the phone beep when sensing Ready orientation)
   - What are the specific physical instruments needed to determine whether the motion has stopped?
 I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?

+#
+**This has been stated elsewhere:**
-**Set up serial monitor displaying orientation, and signal "yes" that it senses that the orientation is at described 'zero' orientation. (this is the logic that I'm going to be setting up next)**
+- Set up serial monitor displaying orientation, and signal "yes" that it senses that the orientation is at described 'zero' orientation.
+**What is this saying?**
-When it pulls away from that orientation, it continues to wait for it to get there again. (this is true, and I think it's been stated above)
+- When it pulls away from that orientation, it continues to wait for it to get there again. (this is true, and I think it's been stated above)
+**Is there something that needs to stop looking for activity?**
-And after 30 seconds, will stop looking.
+- And after 30 seconds, will stop looking.
 (Really? or is it always-on mode?)
+**Not sure that this is true:**
-Pings the device every 5 to 10 seconds for that orientation, and remains idle until zero orientation is found.
+- Pings the device every 5 to 10 seconds for that orientation, and remains idle until zero orientation is found.
 (Maybe doesn't need to ping anything, as long as it's 'on' when in Ready mode and 'off' when in Resting mode.)

 #

-#### To Do:
+**This is said elsewhere:**
 - Enable the magnetometer.
 Edit magnetometer sketch.
 Show Arduino is or is not oriented at 'zero' (x=got this info)
-  - Edit sketch to identify whether orientation is zero=yes or zero=no. x=working on it
-  - **Connect BLE to phone app** x=said it

 #
 ###
 - For BLE, watch [**this**](https://youtu.be/2q_tA8v5l1Y) video